Real-Time Captioning: What It Is and Why You Need It

 For Accessibility

 By law, some live streaming content must include captions.
-The Americans With Disabilities Act (ADA) of 1990 ensures that people with disabilities are not excluded from public and private services because of the lack of accommodations.
-Captions serve as an auxiliary aid for the hearing impaired.
+The Americans With Disabilities Act (ADA) of 1990 ensures that people with disabilities are not excluded from public or private services due to a lack of accommodations.
+Captions serve as an auxiliary aid for the hearing-impaired.
 Additionally, in 1993, the FCC began requiring that all televisions sold have a built-in decoder for closed-captioned programming.
 Then, in 2010, the FCC mandated that all content that includes captions when broadcast on TV also have captions when distributed online.
-Given that there are very few exceptions to the ADA rules, this applies to the lion’s share of content .
+Given that there are very few exceptions to the ADA rules, this applies to the lion’s share of content.

 What Are the Different Types of Captions—And Why Does it Matter?

 It may surprise you that there’s an important difference between subtitles and closed captions.
 Captions are specifically for those who are deaf and hard of hearing, and for situations in which audiences won’t be able to hear the audio.
-Subtitles are for audiences that don’t know the language being spoken.
-That’s why subtitles only include the text of what’s being said, whereas captions typically also indicate music being played, sound effects, and in some cases, vocal inflections and emotions.
+Subtitles are for audiences that don’t know the spoken language.
+That’s why subtitles only include the text of what’s being said.
+In contrast, captions typically also indicate music, sound effects, and in some cases, vocal inflections and emotions.

-This distinction matters when you’re choosing a real-time captioning service because the type of content may dictate which kind of caption needs to be used, and certain audiences will prefer one over the other.
+This distinction matters when you’re choosing a real-time captioning service.
+The content type may dictate which caption type you should use.
+Plus, certain audiences will prefer one over the other.
 The extra information conveyed in closed captions can be distracting—or even annoying—to people who can hear the audio and only need a translation.
 But if you’re broadcasting content that most people will watch, for instance, on their muted phones, then you’ll probably want to include those extra cues.

 How To Integrate Live Captions With Wowza